Xiahe mandible

 The Xiahe mandible (sh'ya-khuh) is a hominin fossil jaw (mandible) discovered in Baishiya Karst Cave, located on the northeastern edge of the Tibetan Plateau in Xiahe County, Gansu, China.
 By the use of palaeoproteomic analysis, it is the first confirmed discovery of a Denisovan fossil outside of Denisova Cave, and was the most complete confirmed Denisovan fossil before the identification of the Homo longi holotype as a Denisovan.
-This fossil discovery shows that archaic hominins were present in a high-altitude, low-oxygen environment around 160,000 years ago.
+This fossil discovery shows that archaic hominins were present in a high-elevation, low-oxygen environment around 160,000 years ago.
 Discover, Science News and Nova all named the discovery of the mandible in their lists of Top Science Stories of 2019.

 History

 The Xiahe mandible was discovered in 1980 in the Baishiya Karst Cave, located on the northeastern edge of the Tibetan Plateau in Xiahe County, Gansu, China.
 It was found by a Tibetan Buddhist monk who was meditating in the cave.
 He passed the bone to Jigme Tenpe Wangchug, the sixth Gungthang tulku, who recognized it as an important hominin fossil and gave it to geologist Dong Guangrong of Lanzhou University in the 1980s.
 Dong and his colleague Chen Fahu researched the mandible, but it was so unusual that they did not know how to classify it.
 As their research focus was geology and not palaeoanthropology, the fossil was overlooked for decades.

 In 2010, Chen and his Ph.D. student Zhang Dongju began to study the bone together with Dong and surveyed a number of caves in the Xiahe area.
 As so much time had passed since its initial discovery, it took them six years to ascertain that the fossil came from Baishiya Karst Cave.
 As the cave is a Buddhist sanctuary, the excavation was further delayed by the need to obtain permits from the relevant religious and cultural authorities.
 In 2018, Zhang and her colleagues finally conducted a systematic excavation of the cave and discovered numerous Palaeolithic tools and animal bones bearing cut marks.
 The Lanzhou University team reached out to Jean-Jacques Hublin at the Max Planck Institute for Evolutionary Anthropology.
 Hublin and his Ph.D. student Frido Welker joined the research and helped identify the mandible as Denisovan using protein analysis.